prideout/snowy/README.md

 <!--

-Can inspect print the source for a func?
-Make the docs literate!
+Make the README sep from the docs.

 Why do periods have preceding space?
 Why are bullets so spaced out?